 Selecting sites linear with respect to time

 In the first step, we selected only the CpG sites whose changes in methylation values can be explained by age.
 There is a linear relationship in between them and when age changes, so does the methylation value.
-This is in contrast with the sites that don’t offer differentiation in between the methylation value at an early age vs.~at the older age.
+This is in contrast with the sites that do not offer differentiation in between the methylation value at an early age vs.~at the older age.
 See the Fig. 4 for examples from Generation Scotland dataset.

 Figure 4: Examples of sites not linear with respect to time therefore discarded in further steps.